Radio Recorders: Studio 56

 In the late 1980s the studio was reopened by Paul Schwartz as Studio 56.
 At that time, artists such as Guns & Roses, Sugar Ray, Toni Braxton, Brandy, No Doubt and others recorded there.
 The documentary Standing in the Shadows of Motown was also partially filmed there.
 Kenneth Crouch, Keith Crouch and Leon Sylvers were all house producers there at that time.

-In 2002, the studio gained two new partners, Pride Hutchison and Michael Dumas who brought the studio back to life under the original Radio Recorders name, and in 2004, the property was declared a historic site by the city of Los Angeles.
+In 2002, the studio gained two new partners, Pride Hutchison and Michael Dumas who brought the studio back to life under the original Radio Recorders name, and in 2004, the city of Los Angeles installed a street sign describing the historical significance of the site.

 From 2002 to 2008 the studio welcomed many great projects and clients including Natalie Cole, Dwight Yoakam, Lucinda Williams, Lil' Jon, Xzibit, Annie Lennox and many more.

 The facility closed in 2008.
-Today the sign declaring Radio Recorders a Historic Site still remains on the corner of Santa Monica and Orange.
+Today the sign describing the historical significance of Radio Recorders still remains on the corner of Santa Monica and Orange.